-Now 29, I am a highly experienced dentist from India, making a new home for myself over the last couple of years in the San Francisco Bay Area of California.
-I love the Bay Area almost as much as I do my husband (a software engineer at Apple) and could not be happier with the personal aspects of my life.
+Now 29, I am a highly experienced dentist from India, making a new home for myself in the San Francisco Bay Area of California over the last couple of years.
+I love the Bay Area almost as much as I do my husband (a software engineer at Apple), and I could not be happier with the personal aspects of my life.
 Thus, I feel that it is the right time to retrain full-time here in America by being accepted to your advanced standing doctoral program for international dentists to be given a chance to show how hard I have worked to prepare for excellence at the doctoral level here in America.

 After graduation, I started working in a private practice where I was mentored by highly experienced dentists from whom I learned advanced clinical techniques and the latest technology for India.
 I found that once patients saw problem areas of their mouth on a tv screen, they were more forthcoming about oral hygiene issues and improved their adherence to their oral health regime, making it more effective.
 I also volunteered at schools, helping parents understand the importance of milk teeth and preventive treatment.